nvanexan/nve2022/content/about.md

 I am also a certified privacy professional for Europe and Canada and a member of the International Association of Privacy Professionals (IAPP).
 I advise companies on matters related to privacy engineering, such as architectures for enabling data subject rights, and related compliance goals.

-In my free time, I like to hang out with my dog, George, run long distances, and contribute to open source software.
-I love coffee, live music, and [Japandroids](https://japandroids.com/).
+In my free time, I like to hang out with my dog, George, run long distances, watch live music and contribute to open source software.

 ## Companies I've worked with